Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox: Conclusion

 \section{Conclusion}

-\paragraph{Statistical Model Relations (Figure 1)} The diagram of model relations in the form it is presented here has some limitations that could be addressed in the future.
+The diagram of model relations in the form it is presented here has some limitations that could be addressed in the future.
 Even though it offers an easier overview and entry point for more detailed explorations, accessing the necessary details for each model is still tedious.
+These relationships---including any future additions---could be formalized more systematically and rigorously in subsequent work.
 Furthermore, since the development of statistical methodology is continuously evolving, documenting available statistical models and their relations should ideally be organized in a form that allows for continuous updating and editing, ideally as an collaborative effort (e.g., The \textit{Book of Statistical Proofs} \parencite{JoramSoch.2025}, or \textit{PsychoModels} \parencite{vanDongen.2024.PsychoModels}).
-And perhaps also has some form of interactive interface for displaying model relations and includes "fact-sheets" which summarize essential information for each model (e.g., for univariate distributions in \parencite{Leemis.2008}).
+And perhaps also has some form of interactive interface for displaying model relations and includes "fact-sheets" which summarize essential information for each model (e.g., for \href{https://www.math.wm.edu/~leemis/chart/UDR/UDR.html}{univariate distributions} in \parencite{Leemis.2008}).
 This could also include an effort of collecting publicly available empirical datasets (e.g., \url{https://github.com/jmbh/EmotionTimeSeries}) on which models could be compared.
 If tools and resources like this are available, access to it should be made as easy and convenient as possible to enhance empirical research.

-\paragraph{Methodology (Psychometrics) and Theory (Psychology)} As we have tried to illustrate, the psychometric-toolbox has actually much more to offer then what is currently utilized and there are many more interesting paths forward.
+As we have tried to illustrate, the psychometric-toolbox has actually much more to offer then what is currently utilized and there are many more interesting paths forward.
 The development of statistical methodology in psychometrics could probably benefit from extending the connection to DST, the utility and perhaps need for doing so, we have tried to outline.
 We also hope to have drawn attention to the need for methodological developments in psychometrics being more explicitly and systematically linked to the processes of theory construction in psychology, for the benefit of both.